sugarlabs/musicblocks/guide/README.md

 ### <a name="stairs"></a>4.6 Exploring Musical Proportions

-The *Pitch Staircase* block is used to launch a widget similar to the *Pitch-time Matrix*, which can be used to generate different pitches using a given pitch and musical proportion.
+The *Pitch Staircase* block is used to launch a widget similar to the *Phrase maker*, which can be used to generate different pitches using a given pitch and musical proportion.

 The *Pitch* blocks contained in the clamp of the *Pitch Staircase*